ob1lan/FindingsManager/README.md

 # FindingsManager
 Currently in DRAFT
 # TO DO
-- Implement the DueDate autocompelte on the finding edit modal
 - Integrate and use CWE and CWE IDs if possible
 - Work on the Admin settings visual (cards as for the profile page)
 - Finish the Overdue findings report (dashboard widget), and do the same for the other statuses